Mary Garden: Early years

 Mary Garden was born on 20 February 1874 at 35 Charlotte Street, Aberdeen, Scotland, the oldest of the four daughters of Robert Davidson Garden (b.
 1851), a cashier at the Blaikie ironworks, and his wife Mary (née Joss) (1852–1948).
 Her parents married a little over a month before her birth.
 Two of her sisters were born in Scotland while another was born in the United States.

 The family moved to Chicopee, Massachusetts, United States when she was nine years old.
 They then moved to Hartford, Connecticut a few years later, and then to Chicago in 1888 when Mary was 14.

 Voice student

 She showed promise as a young singer, and studied with Sarah Robinson-Duff in Chicago under the financial support of wealthy patrons David and Florence Mayer.
-In 1896 she pursued further studies in Paris, chiefly with Trabadelo and Lucien Fugère, still under the support of the Mayers.
+In 1896 she pursued further studies in Paris, chiefly with Ange-Pierre de Trabadelo and Lucien Fugère, still under the support of the Mayers.
 She also studied some under Jacques Bouhy, Jules Chevalier, and Mathilde Marchesi.
 In 1899 Garden lost the backing of her benefactors, and she began to study singing with the American soprano Sibyl Sanderson.
 Sanderson introduced her to Jules Massenet and Albert Carré, the director of the Opéra-Comique.